top of page

 Paul expressed deep appreciation for SUNY Orange, NADSP, and the state leaders who continue to elevate the direct support profession by creating pathways for growth and credentialing.
 He also shared heartfelt thanks to Greystone Programs, Inc. for providing the tools, encouragement, and space to pursue new ideas and professional development.

-With DSP I complete and DSP II and III on the horizon, Paul views this achievement not as an ending, but as another step in remaining teachable, curious, and committed to the people he supports every day.
+In particular, Paul recognized Angela Lehman, Director of Day and Employment Services, for her mentorship and belief in his potential.
+With DSP I complete and DSP II and III on the horizon, Paul views this achievement not as an ending but as another step in remaining teachable, curious, and committed to the people he supports every day.

 As Paul so powerfully reminds us, as long as we remember who we work for, the impact will always follow.